AliMcG/tribute-code/README.md

 # Tribute Page (HTML, CSS and Git practice)

-## This tribute page was completed as part of the pre-course taska before starting on the School of Code bootcamp.
-[School of Code](https://www.schoolofcode.co.uk/)
+## This tribute page was completed as part of the pre-course taska before starting on the [School of Code](https://www.schoolofcode.co.uk/) bootcamp in April 2022.

 You will now be using git and vscode to: